gsfjohnson/hubot-cherwell/README.md

 ## Configuration

 It is necessary to procure an api username and password from your proteus administrator.
-Once obtained, set the `HUBOT_PROTEUSDNS_URL`, `HUBOT_PROTEUSDNS_USER`, and `HUBOT_PROTEUSDNS_PASS` environment variables.
+Once obtained, set the `HUBOT_CHERWELL_URL`, `HUBOT_CHERWELL_USER`, and `HUBOT_CHERWELL_PASS` environment variables.